geertdaelemans/touch-editor/ReadMe.md

 Role 0 is administrator, role 1 is editor.
 This file will be deleted after initialisation.

+### TEMPORARY WORKAROUND:
+In the db directory a roles definition file has been added: roles.js.
+This defines the required roles.
+Please use this file to import roles definition into MongoDB.
+Create a Collection with the name roles and then populate it with this file.
+You can do this via the MongoDB GUI.
+Logged in Jira as: TOUCH-126.

 ## FFPMEG installation
 Install both ffmpeg and ffprobe on the server computer.
 These must be of a version higher or equal to 0.9. (https://www.gyan.dev/ffmpeg/builds/)